mappls-api/mapmyindia-rest-api/mapmyindia-maps-auto-suggest-api-example/Readme.md

 	    {e.g. filter=bounds: 28.598882, 77.212407; 28.467375, 77.353513`}
 	    - *`filter  = cop: {eloc}`* (string)
 	    {e.g. `filter=cop:YMCZ0J`}
-	- *`bridge`* (valueless) initiates a bridge to be created to provide applicable nearby API searches in the `suggestedSearches` response object.
+	- *`bridge`* (valueless): initiates a bridge to be created to provide applicable nearby API searches in the `suggestedSearches` response object.
+    - *`hyperLocal`* (valueless): This parameter lets the search give results that are hyper-localized to the reference location passed in the `location` parameter.
+This means that nearby results are given higher ranking than results far from the reference location.
+Highly prominent results will still appear in the search results, however theu will be lower in the list of results.
+This parameter will work ONLY in conjunction with the `location` parameter.

 ## Response Parameters